fchevillard/fchevillard.github.com/index.md

 ## Background scenario
 You just arrived in a very promising startup, <i>molinspiration</i>, specialized in the prediction <a href="http://en.wikipedia.org/wiki/In_silico" target="_blank"><i>in-silico</i></a> of small compounds bioactivities.
 This startup is known for its rigor and expertise in this field.
 The director is famous since he wrote the main algorithm of <i>molinspiration</i>, which is one of the most used software regarding the prediction of bioactivities.

-## Your main goal
+## Your goal
-You will start from an existing drugs and try to improve its potency regarding its target.
-The criteria we will use as reference, is the <a href="http://www.molinspiration.com/docu/miscreen/druglikeness.html" target="_blank">bioactivity score</a> from molinspiration.
+You will be part of a project that aims to improve existing drugs.
+To do so, you will explore similar compounds of a given drug.
+The fundation of your work will be the <a href="http://www.molinspiration.com/docu/miscreen/druglikeness.html" target="_blank">bioactivity score</a> from <i>molinspiration</i>, which allows to predict on which target a compound is likely to bind.
 The aforementionned software distinguish 6 classes of drug target:

 <table style="width: 100%;">
 <tr>